hubertba/hubertba.github.io/README.md

 ### GSVF 2021
 Speaker with a talk about Scaling Continuous Integration from local teams, over on-premise server farms to public cloud.
 In this presentation I describe what parameters we use to decide where to run what and which boudaries we have to take care of on our way into the cloud.
 I also lead a round-table discusion about Continuous Integration as Driver for the Transformation from a Document Driven to a Data Driven Business where I elaborated with the participants on where we gained deeper knowledge about our business processes when we moved from a document, mostly excel based approach to a data-driven approach supported by databases, data-lakes and data-warehouses.

+### AZ400T00: Designing and Implementing Microsoft DevOps Solutions
+Taking the training for Designing and Implementing Microsoft DevOps Solutions and implementing first cloud-native services

 # languages